Clastify logo

 Interpreting values

-A more positive E⦵ shows that the species on the left of the reduction half-equation is reduced more easily, so it is a stronger oxidizing agent.
-A more negative E⦵ shows that the reduced form on the right is oxidized more easily, so it is a stronger reducing agent.
+A more positive E∘E^\circ shows that the species on the left of the reduction half-equation is reduced more easily, so it is a stronger oxidizing agent.
+A more negative E∘E^\circ shows that the reduced form on the right is oxidized more easily, so it is a stronger reducing agent.

-For example, a half-cell with a very negative value, such as a Group 1 metal ion/metal half-cell, matches a metal that is readily oxidized.
+Take a half-cell with a very negative value, such as a Group 1 metal ion/metal half-cell.
+It matches a metal that is readily oxidized.
 A halogen half-cell with a very positive value matches a halogen that is readily reduced.
-This is the numerical version of the reactivity trends you met earlier.
+These numbers are the reactivity trends you met earlier in electrochemical form.

 Calculating cell potential